UncoderIO/Roota/README.md

 RootA is meant to be a highly flexible format with only two required fields: `name` and `detection`.
 All other fields are optional.

 ### RootA Rule Templates
-You can get started by using one of the available rule templates, including full, short, or minimum based on your current needs.
+You can get started by using one of the available rule templates, including full, short, or minimum, based on your current needs.

 #### Minimal RootA rule example:
 ```